CTurt/dsgmLib/README.md

 Getting Started
 ---------------
+[Download dsgmLib](https://github.com/DSGameMaker/dsgmLib/archive/master.zip), and extract the archive to your devkitPro folder, for example C:\devkitPro\dsgmLib\.

+Then, create an environment variable called `DSGMLIB` with the value of the path to dsgmLib.a, for example C:\devkitPro\dsgmLib\dsgmLib.

-[Download dsgmLib](https://github.com/DSGameMaker/dsgmLib/archive/master.zip), extract the archive, and open a terminal in the extracted directory.
+Then open a terminal in the directory.
 Run `ls` to (hopefully) print this list of files and directories:

     dsgmLib
     examples